crossplane/crossplane/design/design-doc-external-secret-stores.md

 - Intercept secret requests with _a Mutating Admission Webhook_: This approach proposes deploying an admission webhook which intercepts secret requests, writes the data to an external secret store and removes sensitive data from the Kubernetes secret.
-Compared to proxy approach, this has the advantage of using Kubernetes mechanisms to intercept the request but requires some workaround and minor changes in Crossplane since it is not possible to intercept read requests.
+Compared to the proxy approach below, this has the advantage of using native Kubernetes mechanisms to intercept the request but requires some workaround and minor changes in Crossplane since it is not possible to intercept read requests.
 - Intercept secret requests with a _Transparent Kubernetes API Server proxy_: This approach proposes deploying a proxy in front of Kubernetes API Server which would transparently proxy all incoming requests except Secrets.
 Similar to the